simon3270/prosvc-upgrade-workspace-sar/README.md

 ### Install Vagrant Plugins

-Two methods are avaible depending on whether a global Vagrant installation, such as provided by the official packages from [vagrantup.com](http://vagrantup.com), is in use:

   - `rake setup:global`:
     This Rake task will add all plugins required by the debugging kit to a global Vagrant installation.

-  - `rake setup:sandboxed`:
-    This Rake task will use Bundler to create a completely sandboxed Vagrant installation that includes the plugins required by the debugging kit.
-    The contents of the sandbox can be customized by creating a `Gemfile.local` that specifies additional gems and Bundler environment parameters.

 ### Running Catalog Preview